Model theory of operator algebras II: Model theory: Logic

 \subsubsection{Tracial von Neumann algebras}

-We will think of a tracial von Neumann algebra $A$ as a two-sorted structure; one sort $U$ for the algebra itself and the other for a copy of $\bbC$.
-The domains for $U$ are $D_n$ and are interpreted as all $x \in A$ with $||x|| \leq n$.
-The metric on $U$ is
+Tracial von Neumann algebras will be treated as a one-sorted structure with domains $D_n$ which as in the example of C*-algebras will be interpreted as the operator norm $n$-ball.
+The metric $d$ will be the metric arising from the $\ell^2$ norm coming from the trace.

-and the metric on $\bbC$ is the usual distance between complex numbers; the domains for $\bbC$ are the closed balls of radius $n$, $B_n$. $\bbC$ has the structure of a 1-dimensional C*-algebra.
+The functions in the language are, in addition to functions from \S\ref{Ex.C*}, \begin{itemize} \item The constant 1 in $D_1$. \item Two unary relation symbols $\tr^r$ and $\tr^i$ for the real and imaginary parts of the trace function.
+We will often just write $\tr$ and assume that the expression can be decomposed into the real and imaginary parts. \end{itemize} Again, this describes a language $\CL_{\Tr}$ once we add the requirements about bounds on the range and uniform continuity.

-The functions in the language are, in addition to functions from \S\ref{Ex.C*}, \begin{itemize} \item The constant 1 in $D_1$. \item The unary function symbol $\tr$ for the trace: $\tr\colon U \rightarrow \bbC$, $\tr\colon D_n \rightarrow B_n$. \item The real part map, $\RE\colon\bbC \rightarrow \bbR$ as a unary relation on $\bbC$. \end{itemize} Again, this describes a language $\CL_{\Tr}$ once we add the requirements about domains and uniform continuity.
-If $N$ is a tracial von Neumann algebra then there is a model, $\CM(N)$, in $\CL_{\Tr}$ associated to it which is essentially $N$ itself endowed with the additional sort for $\bbC$ and specified domains of quantification.
+If $N$ is a tracial von Neumann algebra then there is a model, $\CM(N)$, in $\CL_{\Tr}$ associated to it which is essentially $N$ itself with the domains interpreted as above.

-\begin{remark} We emphasize that the operator norm is not a part of the structure, and that it is not even a definable relation.
+\begin{remark} We emphasize that the operator norm is not a part of the language, and that it is not even a definable relation.
 Note that all relations are required to be uniformly continuous functions, and $\|\cdot\|$ is not uniformly continuous with respect to $\|\cdot\|_2$. \end{remark}